gvwilson/sensibleadventures/nardica/nardica.md

 The governor stayed where he was.
-A single swipe of his hand enlarged one of the displays to show a top-down view of the front of the mansion just in time for them to see Doctor Johel's armored bot fire another micro-missile at the swarm of four-legged robotic sentries swarming around it.
+A single swipe of his hand enlarged one of the displays to show a top-down view of the front of the mansion just in time for them to see Doctor Johel's G-80 fire another micro-missile at the swarm of four-legged robotic sentries swarming around it.
 Shriek---*crack!*
 The explosion threw the sentry twenty meters.